hidatara-ds/pepper-robots/README.md

 While this code is open source and free to use, proper attribution is requested to acknowledge the work and effort invested in creating this comprehensive system.

 ---

-## 👤 Author

-Developed as a portfolio project for Apple Developer Academy submission, showcasing comprehensive software development capabilities in robotics, AI, and cloud computing.

----

-**Project Status**: ✅ Complete and Ready for Review

-**Submission Date**: 2025

-**Institution**: Apple Developer Academy